TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Yaml/ServicesYaml.rst

    * TYPO3 uses the Symfony Dependency Injection component.
 The official documentation can be found at https://symfony.com/doc/current/service_container.html

-   * The file names must match the Glob Patterns.
+   * The PHP class file names must match the Glob Pattern.